-With approximately 24,000 attendees in 2015, AGU’s Fall Meeting is the largest Earth and space science meeting in the world.
-This year will mark Fall Meeting’s 49th year as the premiere place to present your research; hear about the latest discoveries, trends, and challenges in the field; and network with colleagues that can enhance your career.
+With approximately 24,000 attendees in 2016, AGU’s Fall Meeting is the largest Earth and space science meeting in the world.
+Last year marked Fall Meeting’s 49th year as the premiere venue to present your research; hear about the latest discoveries, trends, and challenges in the field; and network with colleagues that can enhance your career.

 Fall Meeting brings together the entire Earth and space science community from across the globe for discussions of emerging trends and the latest research.
 The technical program includes presentations on new and cutting-edge science, much of which has not yet been published, meaning you’ll return to work with knowledge you can’t get anywhere else.

-With more than 1,700 sessions in 2015, Fall Meeting’s scientific program spans the Earth and space sciences, offering something for everyone no matter their scientific discipline.
+With more than 1,700 sessions in 2016, Fall Meeting’s scientific program spans the Earth and space sciences, offering something for everyone no matter their scientific discipline.
 The meeting offers a unique mix of more than 20,000 oral and poster presentations, a broad range of keynote lectures, various types of formal and informal networking and career advancement opportunities, and an exhibit hall packed with hundreds of exhibitors showcasing new and relevant research tools and services that meet the professional needs of our attendees year after year.
-Join us in 2016 for another dynamic experience.
+Join us in 2017 for another dynamic experience in New Orleans.